 Candidates for teacher licensure must successfully complete student teaching (grade of B or above calculated by averaging grades in EDUC 693&694.
 Undergraduate student teaching is scheduled for the entire fall or spring semester EDUC 493 or 495).
 Graduate student teaching varies depending on the program schedule.
 Typically, M.A.T. candidates complete student teaching during quarters 2 & 3 (fall and spring).
 Teacher candidates are expected to maintain the contract hours of the school and of their assigned clinical instructor (subject to variation depending on the school) and to attend faculty meetings, parent conferences, parent-teacher organization meetings, school board meetings, and other obligations as part of the student teaching experience.
-Teacher candidates are strongly urged to limit course enrollment to student teaching and one additional three-credit course.
-Enrollment in any course must not interfere with the student teaching schedule or any duties and obligations of the student teaching placement.
+Teacher candidates are strongly urged to limit course enrollment to student teaching schedule or any duties and obligations of the student teaching placement.
 Students are permitted early release from the assigned school only to attend a senior seminar.
 Students who wish to enroll in a course other than a senior seminar should meet with the Chair or Director of the Education Department prior to registering for that course.